QUOTES-Soccer-Reaction to major European clubs withdrawing from Super League | Sports-Games

 BARCELONA DEFENDER GERARD PIQUE "From a player's point of view, I would say it's not a positive decision for football in the long-term.

 "Do we want this for football?
 That Sevilla, Valencia, Everton, Leicester, Napoli etc disappear?
 Because those clubs are, moving forward, going to be worth nothing."
-VALENCIA PRESIDENT ANIL MURTHY

-"The damage has already been done.
-Whether or not it happens now, just the simple announcement of the creation of the Super League has created a massive problem in football.
-"They've shown their cards, their intentions and I won't be surprised if they come back again in a few years ... clubs and leagues need to be prepared."

-ATLETICO MADRID SQUAD "The Atletico Madrid squad wants to show their satisfaction about the final decision taken by our club to walk away from the Super League project.
+ARSENAL SKIPPER PIERRE-EMERICK AUBAMEYANG

+"On Monday, the Government announced the launch of its fan-led review and it is vital that all efforts are poured into that, with supporters front and centre, in order to rebalance the power structure of the domestic game."
+CRYSTAL PALACE CHAIRMAN STEVE PARISH

 "I've got nothing but respect for all of the fans and these football clubs and what they stand for.
 But this is about a tiny group of people who have decided they know best.
 "The miscalculation on this is quite spectacular and I see this morning some of them still haven't stood down, which is extraordinary."